-- In general, complaints about bin collection, litter, neighbours, noise, food establishments etc will be treated as requests to do something about them, i.e. requests for service.
+- In general, complaints about bin collection (unless multiple failures can be demonstrated, i.e. failure to collect the same missed bin after two reports are logged with the contractor), litter, neighbours, noise, food establishments etc will be treated as requests to do something about them, i.e. requests for service.

 - Disagreement with a planning permission, enforcement decision or other regulatory activity.
 (As the law currently stands, a planning decision is binding and there is no right of appeal, except by the recipient to the Planning Inspectorate.)

 - Where there is some other legal remedy or statutory right of appeal, for example in respect of certain planning, housing and taxation matters.

 - Disagreement with a policy or decision lawfully made by the Council.
 These will be monitored by the Directorate concerned and, in appropriate cases, reported to the relevant Councillor(s).